 The prospect of the bicentennial celebrations of Beethoven’s birth in 1970 led to great excitement in the musical world.
 An idea began to stir in Istomin’s mind and in that of his two partners, of meeting a challenge head-on which no one had ever dared to take up before: that of performing the complete chamber music with piano, i.e. thirty-one works in eight concerts.
 It was one of the most publicized events of the Beethoven bicentennial celebrations.
 Istomin, Stern and Rose had six months of bookings for this adventure, the story of which can be found in another article.
 They could have devoted the entire year, but even so, it would not have been enough to satisfy all the interested organizers.

 Columbia wanted to take advantage of this opportunity to record not only the complete Beethoven Trios, but also the Sonatas and Variations for violin or cello.
-It was a considerable task for Istomin, who was ready to take it on but who rightly feared that that it would reduce his image to that of a chamber musician.
+It was a considerable task for Istomin, who was ready to take it on but who rightly feared that it would reduce his image to that of a chamber musician.
 He asked to record one or two Beethoven concertos to restore his reputation as a soloist, but Columbia refused.
-In consequence, Istomin decided not to continue with the complete Sonatas for violin and cello (four had been already recorded), agreeing only to complete the Trios.
+In consequence, Istomin decided not to continue with the complete Sonatas for violin and cello (four had already been recorded), agreeing only to complete the Trios.
 This caused a crisis within the Trio which was eventually overcome, but which left lasting marks.
 Above all, for Istomin it meant a definitive break with Columbia which would be of lasting damage for the remainder of his career.

 Johannes Brahms.
 Concerto No. 2 in B flat major, op.
 83. Eugene Istomin, Boston Symphony Orchestra, Charles Munch.
 Concert in January 1960.